MurrayIII/UnicodeMathML/playground/help.md

 You can enter a symbol by clicking on the symbol in one of the symbol galleries below the input window.
 But it’s faster to type the symbol’s LaTeX control word such as \alpha for α.
 After typing two letters, you get a math autocomplete dropdown with possible matches.
-This lets you enter the selected symbol (the one highlighted in blue) quickly by typing a space, Enter, or Tab.
+This lets you enter the selected symbol (the one highlighted in blue) quickly by typing Enter or Tab.
-I use the space key since it’s so convenient.

 For example, if you type \al, you see

 <img src="help-images/autocl.png" style="display: block;
            margin-left: auto; margin-right: auto;
-           width: 80%;"/>
+           width: 25em"/>

-Typing the space, Enter, or Tab key inserts 𝛼.
+Typing the Enter or Tab key inserts 𝛼.
-If you want a different symbol in the dropdown, use the up/down (↑↓) arrow keys or the mouse to select the symbol you want and type the space, Enter, or Tab key, or click to enter it.
+If you want a different symbol in the dropdown, you can click on it, or you can use the up/down (↑↓) arrow keys to select the symbol you want and type the Enter or Tab key to enter it.

 The math autocomplete menu helps you discover a LaTeX control word, and it speeds entry especially for long control words such as those in the dropdown

 <img src="help-images/autocllong.png" style="display: block;
            margin-left: auto; margin-right: auto;
-           width: 80%;"/>
+           width: 25em"/>

 The symbol dictionary includes some control-word aliases, such as \union for \cup (∪), since you might not guess \cup is the LaTeX control word for the union operator ∪.